derossiwang/Mask_RCNN/README.md

 $ cd DIR_TO_YOUR_PROJECT/MASK_RCNN/samples/pearBanana
 $ python3 app-2class.py		//if you want to detect pear and banana
 $ python3 app-3class.py		//if you want to detect pear, ripe banana and nonripe banana
+$ python3 app-resnet50-3class.py //if you want to detect pear, ripe banana and nonripe banana,using resnet50 backbone
 ```

 Setting up the server can take a while as it has to initialize the model, usually it takes up to 1 minute.
 Please be patient.
 If you see the following outputs from the console, the server has been set up successfully.